Nikola Mektić: 2021: Wimbledon, Olympics doubles champion, World No. 1

-2022: Second Italian Masters, 20th title
+2022: Italian Open title, Wimbledon finalist

 The Croatian pair won their second Italian Open Masters crown and defended their 2021 title.

 At the 2022 Geneva Open the pair won their second title for the season.

 At the ATP 500 2022 Queen's Club Championships Mektic won his third title for the season with Pavic and twentieth overall in his career.
 The pair also successfully defended their title at the 2022 Eastbourne International.

 At the 2022 Wimbledon Championships the Croatian pair reached the semifinals in straight sets with a win over 11th seeds Kevin Krawietz and Andreas Mies and the final defeating six seeded Columbian pair of Robert Farah (tennis) and Juan-Sebastian Cabal in a five sets with a fifth set super tiebreak over 4 hours match.

 The pair won another ATP 500 title at the 2022 Astana Open making it fifth for the season.

+2023: Third successive Eastbourne title

+He won his 25th career and third straight title at the 2023 Eastbourne International with partner Mate Pavić.

+2024: 30th doubles title, back to top 10

+After reuniting with Wesley Koolhof for the 2024 season, he won his fourth ATP 500 title at the 2024 ABN AMRO Open in Rotterdam, his second at this tournament.

+Unseeded, he won the 2024 BNP Paribas Open with Wesley Koolhof defeating Marcel Granollers and Horacio Zeballos in the final.

+Also unseeded at the 2024 Rolex Shanghai Masters, they reached the semifinals defeating Nathaniel Lammons and Jackson Withrow and kept their position of No. 8 above their opponents in the ATP doubles race.
+Following reaching the final with a win over Santiago González and Édouard Roger-Vasselin, the duo Mektić and Koolhof climbed a position up to No. 7 in the ATP Live doubles race.
+They won their fourth title for the season defeating Argentinian duo of Máximo González and Andrés Molteni.
+It was Mektić's 29th title.

+Mektić and Koolhof won their fifth title of the season at the Paris Masters, defeating Lloyd Glasspool and Adam Pavlásek in the final which went to a deciding champions tiebreak.
+It was Mektić's 30th doubles title and 10th Masters title.

+2025: Auckland doubles title

+Partnering with Michael Venus, Mektić won the doubles title at the Auckland Classic, receiving a walkover in the final when scheduled opponents Christian Harrison and Rajeev Ram withdrew due to Ram suffering an arm injury.

+At the 2025 Miami Open the pair reached the semifinals but lost to top seeds and world No. 1 players Marcelo Arevalo and Mate Pavić.

+Performance timeline

-Doubles performance timeline
+Doubles

-Current through the 2022 Wimbledon Championships.
+Current through the 2025 Mutua Madrid Open.